Fremont Fire Department Oral Board Interview — What Fire Department Panels Actually Evaluate

 Know every question category cold before your FFD oral board date.

 Bay Area departments draw some of the most competitive candidate pools in the country.
-Fremont panels have seen every mistake.
+Fire panels have seen every mistake.
 Candidates are not eliminated because they were unqualified — they are eliminated because they were unprepared or made avoidable errors inside the room.

 The red flags that end candidacies are documented here: